hoprnet/hoprnet/.processes/bounty.md

 - via [Gitcoin](https://gitcoin.co/)

   1. Creator enters the GitHub issue link in Gitcoin's bounty creation portal.
-  2. Creator sets prize of the bounty.
+  2. Creator sets prize of the bounty, organisation github handle to `hoprnet`, notification email to `tech@hoprnet.org`
   3. Operator wallet is the one created in [Funding the bounty](#funding-the-bounty).

-### Comm

-As soon as the bounty is ready to be promoted, the following must happen:

-1. Creator pastes bounty URL within `bounties` channel in element.
-2. Creator pastes bounty URL within `bounties (TBD)` channel in discord.
-3. Comm team may use the bounty the way they see fit, with the help of the creator.

 ## Deadlines